gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 * A GAN consists of a generator network coupled with a discriminator network.
 The discriminator is trained to differentiate between the output of the generator and real images from a training dataset, and the generator is trained to fool the discriminator.
 Remarkably, the generator nevers sees images from the training set directly; the information it has about the data comes from the discriminator.
+* GANs are difficult to train, because training a GAN is a dynamic process rather than a simple gradient descent process with a fixed loss landscape.
+Getting a GAN to train correctly requires using a number of heuristic tricks, as well as extensive tuning.